Sieep-Coding/Sieep-Coding/README.md

 # Sieep

-Experienced full-stack and embedded engineer specializing in data and business intelligence. 🛠
+Experienced full-stack engineer specializing in data and business intelligence. 🛠

 Professionally created websites, dashboards, desktop applications, developer tools, and more! 💻